 Following surgery, although there is a prolonged period of box rest — typically three months — there is almost no other aftercare or wound management needed, so cost after surgery is rarely a factor.
 Most horses tolerate box rest at home pretty well, despite their owner’s concerns.

-3. When should a horse pass a vetting?
+3. When should a horse “pass” a vetting for purchase?

 The vet has to weigh up all these points and then advise the buyer.
 A number of findings that may individually appear insignificant can still add up to make a horse too big a risk.